Professional Building (West Palm Beach, Florida)

 The Professional Building is a historic site in West Palm Beach, Florida.
-It is located at 310 South Dixie Highway.
-On October 24, 1996, it was added to the U.S. National Register of Historic Places.
+A vision of Philadelphia businessmen Horace Linton and Frank E. Masland, the two-story, Mission/Spanish Colonial Revival-style building is located at 310 South Dixie Highway.
+Many types of businesses occupied the building between when it opened in 1921 and the late 1950s.
+Few, if any, non-residential structures existed in that section of West Palm Beach in the early 1920s.
+On October 24, 1996, the Professional Building was added to the U.S. National Register of Historic Places.